reconnaissanceblindchess/reconchess/docs/source/bot_create.rst

 order to use the reconchess scripts, the main python file you pass into the scripts must contain exactly 1 sub class of :class:`reconchess.Player`.

+For more information on the API see the :class:`reconchess.Player` section on the :ref:`reconchess-api` page.

 Example bot: Random bot
 -----------------------